zenglenn42/utbc2019-hw-13-doppelganger/README.md

 };
 ```

-What we have now is much more of a survey /engine/ since we can add or edit the survey questions without changing any code.
+What we have now is much more of a similarity /engine/ since we can add or edit the survey questions without changing any code.

 ![alt](docs/img/black-and-white-round-car-air-filter-159293.jpg)